CRA Tax Penalties, Interest & Prosecution

 • 50% of the understated tax and/or the overstated credits related to the false statement or omission

-However, if you voluntarily tell the CRA about an amount you failed to report or about credits you overstated, the CRA may waive this or other penalties.
-See Voluntary Disclosure Program.
+However, if you voluntarily tell the CRA about an amount you failed to report and/or credits you overstated, the CRA may waive this or other penalties.

 Cancel or Waive Penalties or Interest